Get customized results?

 For business

-Why switch energy suppliers?
+Why should I switch energy providers?

 • You want to switch to a green energy plan to lower your carbon footprint.